MordantArc/WMU_aiaa_points_evaluation/README.md

 This gives us a "max" score of (8+2.5/0.055) or 53.4545455.
 Again, this is not the actual score but the denominator.
 Max points on the flight portion is 3 (2 completion, 1 bonus points)

+# "**Reasonable**" Values
+Our worst case scenario was those "max" values.
+These """reasonable""" values are just shy of the absurdity of the maxes but still a next-to-impossible score to get.

+To put it into context, a 55lb airplane with only a 6ft wingspan x 2ft chord nets a 4.58lb/sqft wing loading, where a 2.25lb/sqft wing loading is considered a heavy loading.
+Not to mention a max of 100a thrust.
+That is a very difficult aircraft to make and compete, much less doing that with a lap time of a minute thirty.
+Point being, the maxes are as close to impossible (if not straight up impossible entirely).

+To get a better idea of our chances, these """reasonable""" values are trying to come up with a much more likely scenario for a potential best aircraft.

+I'll skip my explanations and give my estimations:
+ - M2 = 0.25
+ - M3 = 26